 • total length of dry stone walls = 330 km

-If you would like to know more about Kornati’s long and interesting history, we have written a few: Toreta and Tarac, Gajeta, the sacred boat, Another stone in the wall
+If you would like to know more about Kornati’s long and interesting history, take a look at our posts: Toreta and Tarac, Gajeta, Another stone in the wall, Kornati in black and white, Kornati cliffs, Island Mana, Tajer

 Join us on one of our tours and you will see many interesting spots such as a military sea tunnel, the parachute island, the fingerprint island… In the meantime, you can read about them on our Blog&Tips.

-For all relevant informations about Kornati National Park please take a look at their official web site.
+For all relevant informations about Kornati National Park this is their official web site.